maherharb/MATE-T580/Lectures/Lesson_03_Web_Scraping_github.md

 The `grepl` function
 --------------------

-`grepl` is equivalent to `grep` but returns a boolean vector instead of indices of matched elements:
+`grepl` is equivalent to `grep` but returns a Boolean vector instead of indices of matched elements:

 ``` r
 result <- grep("beatles", artist, ignore.case = TRUE)